merclangrat/merclangrat.github.io/pkgsrc-solaris10/index.md

 - use environment variables like AR, AS and try another utility
 - if the build process catches a wrong utility, create a symlink / adjust paths
-- if there's an error, in most cases Google knows the answer
+- if there's an error, in most cases Google knows the answer or give you hints
-- in some cases, adding environment variables (`CFLAGS`, `LDFLAGS`) helps
+- in some cases, check and add environment variables (`CFLAGS`, `LDFLAGS`).
+Sometimes I had to add explicitly `-m64` because of Solaris ABI
+- in some other cases, libraries cannot be found, just add them to `LDFLAGS` explicitly in Makefile
 - try to use `libsol10-compat` (see below)
-- ...or you have to patch the code.
+- ...or you have to patch the code/the makefiles/meson build files...
 In some cases, the compiler suggested me which definitions you need to use.

 ## Solaris 10 compat library